🖥️

 With this, anticheats could detect gateware built using Xilinx PCIe IP.
 This is not being done by any anticheat.

-There is an interesting issue on the pcileech git regarding this.
+There is an interesting issue on the regarding this.

 Device Identifier Detection